reselbob/k8s-4-it-pros/day-1/lesson-08-services/lesson-08.md

 `kubectl get service | grep deployment-demo`

-Now let's reapply another yaml, this time with the service of type, `ClusterIP`
+Now let's reapply another yaml, this time with the service of type, `NodePort`

-`kubectl apply -f service-cluster-ip.yaml`
+`kubectl apply -f service-node-port.yaml`

 Take a look.
 Pay attention to `PORT(S)`:

-`kubectl get service | grep deployment-demo`
+`kubectl get service | grep pinger`

-Let's create an "observer pod" and use it to work in the cluster:
+Let's create an "observer deployment" and use its pod to work in the cluster:

 `kubectl run -it deployment-for-testing --image=busybox /bin/sh`